 Do I have ED?
+Why am I not able to "rise to the occasion"...
 Let's take a look...

 What is Erectile Dysfunction

-Erectile Dysfunction (ED) is a medical condition that affects a man’s ability to achieve or maintain an erection.
+Erectile Dysfunction (ED) is a medical condition that affects a man’s ability to "get it up", whether that is achieving or maintaining an erection.
 It can be caused by physical or psychological factors or a combination of both.